khaosans/basic-chat/evaluators/README.md

 ## Security Considerations

 - Only runs on trusted repositories (same-repo PRs)
-- API key is stored as GitHub secret
+- Uses local Ollama instance in CI
-- No code or sensitive data is sent to OpenAI
+- No external API keys required
 - Only metadata and statistics are evaluated

 ## Customization